-This analysis builds upon the 2018 End-Use Market Survey of the Polyurethanes Industry in the U.S., Canada, and Mexico and summarizes the importance of the polyurethanes industry to the U.S. economy.
+This analysis builds upon the 2021 End-Use Market Survey of the Polyurethanes Industry in the U.S., Canada, and Mexico and summarizes the importance of the polyurethanes industry to the U.S. economy.
 It presents the economic impact of both the value created by its production activities and the value of the industries that use its products in the production of their output.
-The research was conducted during September 2020 using end-use consumption patterns from 2018, which were the latest available at the time.
+The research was conducted during September 2023 using end-use consumption patterns from 2021, which were the latest available at the time.

-In 2019, the output of polyurethane products and the industries that consume them was higher than in 2017 (the last time this analysis was undertaken) as many end-use industries continued to expand.
-The industries with the largest gains in output include building and construction (including appliances and furniture), electronics, and machinery.
-Light vehicles remain an important market for polyurethanes, but assemblies were down in 2019 compared to 2017.
-Several industries continue to struggle, including paper, apparel, and some textile products.
+In 2022, the output of polyurethane products and the industries that consume them was higher than in 2019 (the last time this analysis was undertaken) as many end-use industries continued to expand.
+Light vehicles remain an important market for polyurethanes, but assemblies were down in 2022 compared to 2019 due to post-pandemic supply chain shortages.
+Several industries continue to struggle, including paper, apparel, footwear and some textile products.
 Structural challenges in these industries continues to erode some U.S. production in these segments.
-It is important to note that this analysis does not capture the significant and negative impact to the global economy from Covid-19 which emerged in early 2020.